1

 Lanthanoid, mass: 145 u, no stable isotopes, abundance rank (earth/space): 91/85

 Click image to magnify.
-Of course this is no promethium, but it could look like that: an otherwise typical lanthanoid, which however due to its radioactivity produces quite some heat and therefore on the surface quickly oxidizes to pink Pm2O3.
+This is only an illustration, not promethium itself.
+An otherwise typical lanthanoid, which however due to its radioactivity produces quite some heat and therefore on the surface quickly oxidizes to pink Pm2O3.

 Promethium